vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 1. Set up hosting for your plugins.

-2. Update the Content Security Policy of your GoodData Cloud installation's gateway to enable loading plugins from the hosting location.
+2. Update the Content Security Policy of your GoodData Cloud instance's gateway to enable loading plugins from the hosting location.

 ### Configuration on GoodData.CN